Pek Soh

 Ph.D.
 Management of Technology (MIT); M.Sc.
 Management (National University of Singapore); M.Sc.
 Management of Information Systems (London School of Economics); B.Sc.
 (Hons) Computer Science (University College London)Biography

-Pek Hooi Soh is a Professor of Strategy, Innovation and Entrepreneurship in Beedie School of Business.
-Before joining Simon Fraser University, she was on the faculty of NUS Business School at the National University of Singapore (NUS).
-She had been a visiting professor and research scholar at Peking University and Tsinghua University in Beijing, China, and at Hitotsubashi University's Institute of Innovation Research in Tokyo, Japan.
-She received her Ph.D. in Management of Technological Innovation and Entrepreneurship from MIT Sloan School of Management, her Masters’ degrees from the London School of Economics and NUS Business School, and her B.Sc. from University College London.
+Pek Hooi Soh is a Professor of Strategy, Innovation, and Entrepreneurship at the Beedie School of Business.
+She earned her Ph.D. in Management of Technological Innovation and Entrepreneurship from MIT Sloan School of Management.
+She also holds Master’s degrees from the London School of Economics and NUS Business School, and a B.Sc. from University College London.

-Pek's research interests lie in three broad, intersecting areas: strategy, technological innovation, and entrepreneurship.
-She has examined how collaboration networks affect technological transition, technology standard development, innovation performance, entrepreneurial and diversification strategy.
-Her research also bridges across disciplinary areas from strategic management, economic sociology to organization theory.
-Her work has appeared in leading journals such as the Academy of Management Journal, Strategic Management Journal, Research Policy and Journal of Business Venturing.
-Her doctoral thesis proposal was awarded a second prize at INFORMS/Organization Science Dissertation Proposal Competition in 1997.
-She currently serves on the editorial board of Journal of Business Venturing and has been an active peer reviewer for more than a dozen business and engineering management journals.
-She has taught in EMBA and MBA programs on technology management and strategy, and doctoral seminars on strategic management, innovation and entrepreneurship.
+Pek's current research explores the competitive and cooperative dynamics of digital platform ecosystems, digital health, and the role of AI in decision-making and entrepreneurial strategies.
+Pek has published in leading journals such as the Academy of Management Journal, Journal of Management, Strategic Management Journal, Research Policy, Entrepreneurship Theory and Practice, and Journal of Business Venturing.
+Her doctoral thesis proposal received second prize in the INFORMS/Organization Science Dissertation Proposal Competition in 1997.
+She currently serves on the editorial boards of Entrepreneurship Theory and Practice and the Journal of Business Venturing and has been an active peer reviewer for over a dozen business and engineering management journals.

-On her most valuable experience as an academic, "Always meeting and engaging with wonderful professors, colleagues, and students from diverse backgrounds, and never stop being inspired by others."
+Reflecting on her most valuable experience as an academic, Pek shares, "Meeting and engaging with wonderful professors, colleagues, students, and professionals from diverse backgrounds continually inspires me."

 Research Interests